 Dr. Dowdy offered, “We know that medical events have emotional and psychological consequences.
 While we attend to the body’s recovery, we often neglect attending the mind, emotions and spirit of the client.
 In times of emotional distress, as hospitalizations often are, several evidence-based coping skills are beneficial.
 Clients often need assistance with self-soothing and healthy distractions.
 During moments of high emotional stress, it is challenging and often impossible to utilize more advanced coping skills.”

-With HCI’s MediaCare platform and Interactive Patient Care Solution, you’ll find a full range of entertainment and mindfulness content to support a more relaxed and participative patient to support their emotional and psychological wellbeing during hospitalization.
+With HCI’s MediaCare platform and Interactive Patient Care solutions, you’ll find a full range of entertainment and mindfulness content to support a more relaxed and participative patient.
 This can be particularly important for pediatric patients.
-Digital educational contentcan also help to alleviate fears about treatment or discharge.
-Soothing music, like that available from Chuck Wild and his “Liquid Mind – Musical Healthcare®” website, can be an important “silent” partner on your Care Team to help patients in calming nerves and relaxing to encourage healthy immune responses to the physical stresses of hospitalization.
+Digital educational content can help alleviate fears about treatment or discharge.
+Soothing music, like that available from Chuck Wild and his “Liquid Mind – Musical Healthcare®” website, can be an important “silent” partner on your Care Team to help patients in calming nerves and getting that all-important rest to encourage healthy immune responses to the physical stresses of hospitalization.

 To experience the full variety of options HCI can provide to your patients to help with their emotional and psychological wellbeing during their stay, schedule your virtual demo here.